BarbaraInnamorato/Geospatial-Analysis/README.md

 # Geospatial-Analysis
-• Download data from the folder "data" and then mount the drive \
+• Download data from the folder "data" and then mount the drive uploading all files in a folder called Geospatial_Project \
-• pbf file available in the folder "data"\
+• The pbf and gpkg files are provided in the folder "data"\
-• gpkg file available running the python notebook\
-• First run the python script, then the R.Markdown\
+• First run the python script (it will ask to download the gpkg file), then run the R.Markdown \